chinguun101/bookai-hackathon/README.md

 ## Setup and Usage

+To run this application:
+- create your own repository of the project
+- create a virtual environment: `python -m venv myenv`
+- activate the virtual environment: `source myenv/bin/activate`
-To run this application, ensure you have Python installed and set up the required libraries listed in `requirements.txt` using `pip install -r requirements.txt`.
-Additionally, set the `GROQ_API_KEY` as an environment variable to authenticate with the Groq API.
-After setting up, launch the Streamlit app, upload your book text, and start querying.
+- ensure you have Python installed and set up the required libraries listed in `requirements.txt` using `pip install -r requirements.txt`.
+-  Additionally, set the `GROQ_API_KEY` as an environment variable to authenticate with the Groq API.
+-  and run `streamlit run book.py`
+-  After setting up, launch the Streamlit app, upload your book text, and start querying.
 The app supports dynamic model selection and token management, providing a seamless user experience for extracting information from large text documents.